Multi-Location Business Networking: Connecting Branch Offices Securely

 - Premium Plan: Includes network segmentation, API access, SSO integrations

-Pricing starts at $11 per user per month with annual billing ($132/year).
-Each user requires a license, so calculate based on total employee count across all locations plus site-to-site requirements.
+Pricing starts at $11 per user per month with annual billing ($132/year), plus a required dedicated gateway server at $40/month per site.
+For a 3-location deployment with 60 employees, total cost is $660/month ($11 × 60 users) + $120/month (3 × $40 servers) = $780/month or $9,360/year.
+Each user requires a license, so calculate based on total employee count across all locations plus the mandatory server fees for each site requiring site-to-site connectivity.

 When NordLayer Makes Sense